 - Plump up the cookie for a bite-full of goodness

 Since shortening is all fat, it melts at a higher temperature – unlike butter.
-Being able to hold its shape and halt gluten production, cookies end up taller, fatter, and crumblier than cookies made with butter or margarine.
+Being able to hold their shape and halt gluten production, cookies end up taller, fatter, and crumblier than cookies made with butter or margarine.

 Needless to say, a cookie made with shortening is a delectable experience.
 You can even use butter-flavored shortening to give your cookie that rich flavor that comes from using butter.
 Yum!

 If you don’t have any shortening, you can still achieve cookie greatness.
 There are a few great substitutes that can get the job done, and most people have the ingredients hiding in their kitchen pantries.

 Before there was shortening, there was lard.
 And while lard may have gotten a bad rep in recent years, it’s been proven that lard is a perfectly fine fat to cook and bake with.
 The only thing to consider is that lard is pure animal fat.
 So if you’re avoiding animal products, this isn’t an option.